rydmike/rydmike.github.io/blog_flutter_linting.md

 If the `sort_constructors_first` rule is enabled, I am forced to scroll down to find the properties far below after other named constructors and factories.
 This is just another minor example of personal style preference.
-There are many lint rules that are style code consistency related.
+There are many lint rules that are style and code consistency related.
 Get to know them and find your own personal preferences.

 When you disable a lint rule, try to write a short note to your future self why you disabled it.
 This is what I wrote down concerning why I turned off the `sort_constructors_first` rule.